The Budget Cycle

 An approved plan to spend a certain amount of money in a given fiscal year or project period.
 The budget sets the spendable balance on centrally managed and sponsored funds.

-Centrally Managed Funds: Budgets are posted at the beginning of the fiscal year, with several updates later in the year.
+• Centrally Managed Funds (A0000 and A0018): Budgets are posted at the beginning of the fiscal year, with several updates later in the year.

 Forecast

-A revised prediction or project of the amount of fiscal year expense or revenue, created after the budget or financial plan is prepared.
-Forecasts are not posted to IW reports.
+A revised prediction or projection of the amount of fiscal year expense or revenue, created after the budget or plan is prepared.
+The main goal of the forecast is to inform University officials of projected year-end variances.
+Forecasts are not posted to IW reports and do not have any impact on spendable authority of the funds.

 Major Operating Budget Fund Groups